Double First Base Information Guide

 - High School (NFHS): In NFHS baseball and softball play, the double first base is permitted at the discretion of each state association.

-- College (NCAA): Both NCAA baseball and softball do not require the use of a double first base.
-However, the NCAA Softball Rules Committee has proposed the use of a double first base on an experimental basis for the 2022-23 academic year.
-Both teams would have to agree to use the double first base during regular-season spring games or fall competitions played in the nontraditional season.
+- College (NCAA): Both NCAA Baseball and NCAA Softball do not require the use of a double first base.
+However, NCAA Softball passed an experimental rule that permits the use of a double first base.
+NCAA Baseball has also permitted the use of a double first base during regular-season and post-season games starting with the 2025 season.

 - Olympic Softball: A double first base is mandatory in Olympic softball play.
 The double first base has been used in Olympic softball since the first games in 1996.